Robust Optimality of Bundling Goods Beyond Finite Variance: Introduction

 \subsection{Further related work}

-In this section we discuss related works, starting with the classical Bayesian setting.
+In this section, we discuss related works, starting with the classical Bayesian setting.
 We then continue with robust mechanisms for selling multiple goods in other settings, as well as the literature that addresses the case when there are multiple buyers.
 Finally, we discuss related works for robustly selling a single good.
-These works demonstrate the growing interest in obtaining distributionally robust solutions to classical mechanism design problems, to which our work contributes. \textit{Mechanisms for selling multiple goods in the classical Bayesian setting.} Whereas the optimal mechanism for selling a single good is known, the multi-good setting is more complex.
+These works demonstrate the growing interest in obtaining distributionally robust solutions to classical mechanism design problems, to which our work contributes. \textit{Mechanisms for selling multiple goods in the full-information setting.} In the case of selling $m=1$ good with a given valuation distribution, the optimal mechanism is a posted "take-it-or-leave-it" price \citep{myerson1981optimal,riley1981optimal,riley1983optimal} which sells the good if and only if the buyer's (random) valuation for the good exceeds this price.
+When selling $m>1$ goods, the optimal mechanism may exhibit a much more complex structure \citep{daskalakis2017strong,giannakopoulos2018duality}.
 Natural choices like bundling all goods together or selling them separately are in general not optimal for any distribution.
 Furthermore, the optimal mechanism need not be deterministic, as opposed to the single-good case.
-These observations are nicely summarized by Hart and Nisan \cite[Examples 1-4]{hart2017approximate}.
-Daskalakis, Deckelbaum and Tzamos \cite{daskalakis2017strong} provide a primal-dual framework that allows them to characterize the optimal mechanism for selling a fixed number of $m \geq 2$ goods, thereby also generalizing earlier works such as \cite{manelli2006bundling,cai2012algorithmic,giannakopoulos2023ratio}; see also \cite{cai2019duality} for a more general framework.
-Daskalakis et al.~\cite{daskalakis2017strong} also provide a characterization for when offering the grand bundle is optimal.
+These observations are nicely summarized by \cite[Examples 1-4]{hart2017approximate}.
+In the many-goods setting with $m\xrightarrow{} \infty$, \cite{bakos1999bundling} show that bundling is optimal as long as the valuation distribution does not depend on $m$.
+When the distribution is allowed to depend on $m$, bundling is no longer guaranteed to be optimal.
+Instead, \cite{hart2017approximate} show that bundling achieves a $c/\log(m)$-fraction of the revenue of the optimal mechanism for some constant $c>0$.
+Later, \cite{li2013revenue} improved this result to show that bundling guarantees a constant fraction of the revenue of the (unknown) optimal mechanism.
+For finite $m$, \cite{daskalakis2017strong} provide a primal-dual framework that allows them to characterize the optimal mechanism for selling a fixed number of $m \geq 2$ goods, thereby also generalizing earlier works such as \cite{manelli2006bundling,cai2012algorithmic}; see also \cite{cai2019duality} for a more general framework. \cite{daskalakis2017strong} also provide a characterization for when bundling is optimal.
 As a concrete application of this characterization, they consider i.i.d. goods with uniform distribution on $[c,c+1]$ for some scalar $c$.
-They show that if $m$ is kept fixed, then for $c$ large enough the bundling mechanism is optimal (this was shown by Pavlov \cite{pavlov2011optimal} for $m = 2$).
-However, for $c$ fixed, it is shown that for $m$ large enough, the bundling mechanism is \emph{not} optimal for selling $m$ i.i.d. goods.\footnote{We suspect that in our minimax setting bundling is also not optimal for fixed $m$, but leave this for future work.} In general, there is not a simple economic interpretation of the characterization in \cite{daskalakis2017strong}.
-There have also been other works concerned with deriving conditions on the known independently distributed goods for when bundling is the optimal mechanism, such as \cite{haghpanah2021pure,pavlov2011optimal,daskalakis2017strong,menicucci2015optimality,manelli2006bundling}.
+They show that if $m$ is kept fixed, then for $c$ large enough the bundling mechanism is optimal (this was shown by \cite{pavlov2011optimal} for $m = 2$).
+However, for $c$ fixed, it is shown that for $m$ large enough, the bundling mechanism is \emph{not} optimal.
+In general, there is not a simple economic interpretation of the characterization in \cite{daskalakis2017strong}.
+There have also been other works concerned with deriving conditions on the known independently distributed goods for when bundling is the optimal mechanism, such as \cite{haghpanah2021pure,pavlov2011optimal,daskalakis2017strong,menicucci2015optimality,manelli2006bundling,ibragimov2010optimal}.
 See \cite[Footnote 1]{che2021multiplegoods} for an overview.